sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/29932/info/study-plan/rcp-assistant.md

             ],
         ],
         [
-            "RPC in Computational Models for Systems Design", [
+            "RCP in Computational Models for Systems Design", [
                 "Automatic Verification of Intelligent Systems",
                 "Concurrent Systems",